 The Mercedes-Benz of Midsize Luxury Sedans (and Coupes, Convertibles and Wagons)

-Already the best-selling car in the segment, the E-Class -- recently given a more contemporary appearance and more responsive driving dynamics -- adds a new model for 2015, the E400.
+Already the best-selling car in the segment, the E-Class's models have been streamlined for 2016 -- the E400 Hybrid Sport is no longer available, and the AMG E63 S sedan is now only offered with 4MATIC all-wheel drive.
 As we discovered in our most recent time behind the wheel, the result is a car that's more relevant to (younger?)
 BMW 5 Series and Audi A6 buyers, but still offers all the comfort and confidence on which the brand is built.

 Build and Price

-The 2015 Mercedes-Benz E-Class starts around $53,000 and tops $142,000 for a fully loaded E63 AMG.
-Build and price your own E-Class right here at KBB.com to unlock its Kelley Blue Book Fair Purchase Price, 5-Year Cost to Own and more.
+The 2016 Mercedes-Benz E-Class starts around $54,000 and tops $142,000 for a fully loaded E63 AMG 4MATIC S. Build and price your own E-Class right here at KBB.com to unlock its Kelley Blue Book Fair Purchase Price, 5-Year Cost to Own and more.

-Mercedes-Benz has been consolidating model designations lately, so now the E-Class lineup includes not just the sedan and wagon, but also coupe and convertible versions.
-And there are no fewer than five engine options, including diesel, hybrid, V6, V8 and, in the high-performance E63 AMG, a 550-horsepower twin-turbocharged V8 monster.
+The E-Class lineup includes not just the sedan and wagon, but also coupe and convertible versions.
+And there are no fewer than four engine options, including diesel, V6, V8 and, in the high-performance E63 AMG, a 577-horsepower twin-turbocharged V8 monster.

 The BMW 5 Series is the clearest E-Class competitor, with the Audi A6 another obvious one.
-While the Cadillac CTS sits opposite the E-Class on the sport-luxury spectrum, it's now a more viable alternative to the Europeans, as detailed in this 2014 luxury sport sedan comparison.
+While the Cadillac CTS sits opposite the E-Class on the sport-luxury spectrum, it's now a more viable alternative to the Europeans.
 Just be sure to check out KBB's Midsize Luxury Sedan Buyer's Guide before settling on a favorite.